 The lawyer, Schrems, was not satisfied that his personal data was not protected from the substantial surveillance of the US authorities.

-So, after the European Court of Justice (CJEU) in 2016 declared the Safe Harbor to be an invalid data transfer method, the European Commission approved Privacy Shield as a replacement for data transfers between the EU and US.
+After the European Court of Justice (CJEU) in 2016 declared the Safe Harbor to be an invalid data transfer method, the European Commission approved Privacy Shield as a replacement for data transfers between the EU and US.

 However, the CJEU has now ruled that Privacy Shield is not a valid mechanism for data transfers between Europe and the United States of America.

-Also, it will not be sufficient merely to use the Standard Contractual Clause (SSC) as a method of data transfers between EU and US and go about your business.
+Also, it will not be sufficient merely to use the Standard Contractual Clause (SSC) as a method of data transfers between the EU and US and go about your business.